 I have only discovered pomegranates in the last year or so.
 Whenever I saw them in the market at home I would shy away from them as I was not sure what to do with them.
 Trust me, that was a mistake.

 They are easy to use and they have a unique taste.
 After each market visit in Turkey we would pass by a series of food and drink vendors.
-We made a habit of sitting down for a freshly squeezed pomegranate and orange juice.
-What a fabulous combination those two fruits make.
+We made a habit of sitting down to enjoy a pomegranate juice recipe.
+There were quite a few combinations of juices available to try together.

-We encountered pomegranate and orange juice again out in the middle of nowhere on our hike in Cappadocia which made us realise how widespread and common these fruits are in Turkey and inspired the Pomegranate Orange Juice recipe,
+We encountered more pomegranate drink recipes again out in the middle of nowhere on our hike in Cappadocia which made us realize how widespread and common these fruits are in Turkey.
+It inspired us to investigate pomegranate drink recipes.

-Pomegranates are widely considered to be a super food and may provide benefits helping to lower cholesterol, reduce the risk of heart disease and for men lower the risk of prostate cancer.
-Certainly no ill effects have been found and pomegranates taste great.
+Having some healthy pomegranate recipes in your back pocket will pay you back in spades.
+Pomegranates are widely considered to be a super food and the benefits of eating pomegranates in the morning may help to lower cholesterol, reduce the risk of heart disease and for men lower the risk of prostate cancer.
+Certainly no ill effects have been found and pomegranates taste great, and the crunch factor is very agreeable.
 It seems like a really gourmet treat to eat fresh pomegranate.
 Pomegranates can also be a healthy addition to desserts, salads and dips.

 Yogurt is a mainstay within this region.
 Turkey, Greece and Bulgaria all have outstanding yogurt and claim it as their own creation.
 I am not sure who has the best yogurt or where it started but I can tell you the yogurt products in Turkey are excellent.

-Yogurt is also a great health food, with the bacteria found naturally in yogurt contains probiotics excellent for helping to maintain healthy gut bacteria which is essential for your health.
-When travelling, eating yogurt is a great way to stay healthy helping both to maintain your own gut bacteria but also to ward off any “unfriendly” bacteria you may encounter.
+Yogurt is also a great health food.
+The bacteria found naturally in yogurt contains probiotics, excellent for helping to maintain healthy gut bacteria, which is essential for your health.
+When traveling, eating yogurt is a great way to stay healthy helping both to maintain your own gut bacteria but also to ward off any “unfriendly” bacteria you may encounter.

 A few things to keep in mind when buying yogurt: Plain, full fat yogurt is best or make your own for a healthy alternative.
 (Once you get the hang of it you will wonder why you haven’t always made your own.)

 Yogurt in Turkey is thick, creamy and cheap to buy but very high in quality.
-Labna (filtered yogurt that is thicker again) is also common.
-Kefir and Ayran (a salty yogurt drink) are also common, and yogurt is used extensively in all types of recipes including, soups, dips and sauces.
+Labna, also easy to make, is filtered yogurt that is thicker again.
+It is also common in Turkey, as are Kefir and Ayran (a salty yogurt drink).
+As well, yogurt is used extensively in all types of recipes including, soups, dips and sauces.
 More about yogurt in Turkey can be found in our Yogurt Soup recipe.
-There is also a higher incidence of goat and sheep-based yogurts to choose from, reputedly healthier than cow’s yogurt.
+In Turkey, there is also a higher incidence of goat and sheep-based yogurts to choose from, reputedly healthier than cow’s yogurt.

 Another star in Turkey is the honey and honeycomb.
 The honey in Turkey is just superb.
 Driving around Fehtiye we observed many honey bee farms.
 And eating fresh honeycomb was another delight!
 For more about honeycomb, read our post, Istanbul off the beaten path.